 Central Colorado - The Sawatch and Elk Mountain ranges around Aspen, Leadville and Marble offer the quintessential Rocky Mountain hiking experience with glacial valleys leading to vast alpine expanses sprinkled with glistening lakes amid soaring peaks.
 Three national forests and six wilderness areas protect this amazing landscape.

-The high desert plateaus of Southeast Utah are carved into a intricate maze of spectacular canyons, mesas, buttes, fins, arches and spires.
-Trails in Canyonlands National Park and Arches National Park, along with hikes near Moab travel through this amazing landscape.
+The high desert plateaus of Southeast Utah are carved into a intricate maze of spectacular canyons, arches and spires.
+Trails in Canyonlands National Park, Arches National Park and Grand Gulch (Cedar Mesa), along with hikes near Moab, Blanding (Cedar Mesa), Mexican Hat and Bluff travel through this amazing landscape.

 Ouray (7,746-ft.) is a pretty little Victorian mountain town in Colorado nestled beneath a dramatic granite amphitheater and surrounded by 12,000-ft. plus peaks.
 A variety of accommodations and services along with its close proximity to some of the regions great hikes makes the town a perfect base camp for outdoor enthusiasts.